Michigan Corporation Tax Return Due Date

 In the event that circumstances beyond your control, such as an accident, weather, or act of God, result in you missing the sales tax deadline, an extension from the Michigan Department of Treasury will be granted.
 Keep in mind that you may be asked to provide supporting evidence when making the request.

 If you need help with the Michigan corporate tax due date, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.